learn-co-curriculum/react-hooks-use-effect-cleanup/README.md

 need some way of cleaning up our side effect when the component is no longer needed!

-To demonstrate the issue, try clicking the "Toggle Clock" button &mdash; you'll likely see a warning message like this:
+To demonstrate the issue, try clicking the "Toggle Clock" button — you'll likely see a warning message like this:

 ```txt